Box set: Music

-Artists and bands with a long and successful career often have anthology or "essential" collections of their music released as box sets.
+Artists and bands with a long and successful career often have anthology or "essential" collections of their music released as boxed sets.
 These often include rare and never-before-released tracks.
-Some box sets collect previously released singles or albums by a music artist, and often collect the complete discography of an artist, such as Pink Floyd's Oh, by the Way and Discovery sets.
+Some boxed sets collect previously released singles or albums by a music artist, and often collect the complete discography of an artist, such as Pink Floyd's Oh, by the Way and Discovery sets.
 Sometimes bands release expanded versions of their most successful albums, such as Pink Floyd's Immersion versions of their The Dark Side of the Moon (1973), Wish You Were Here (1975) and The Wall (1979) boxes.
-Pink Floyd have also released The Early Years 1965–1972 box set, which features mostly unreleased material.
+Pink Floyd have also released The Early Years 1965–1972 boxed set, which features mostly unreleased material.

-Other music box sets compile different artists from a particular genre such as big band jazz, 1960s rock and roll, or opera.
+Other music boxed sets compile different artists from a particular genre such as big band jazz, 1960s rock and roll, or opera.
 They generally feature a collection of various hits from some of the top artists of a particular genre.
-The scope of such box sets varies widely, with some genre-specific box sets (such as one featuring rock music) focusing on a specific style (for instance, guitar rock or "Summer of Love" music).
-Two of the companies best known for making box sets are Legacy Recordings and Rhino Records; both have won multiple Grammy Awards.
-Prior to Rhino and Legacy, companies such as Time-Life Records and Reader's Digest also issued box sets.
+The scope of such boxed sets varies widely, with some genre-specific boxed sets (such as one featuring rock music) focusing on a specific style (for instance, guitar rock or "Summer of Love" music).
+Two of the companies best known for making boxed sets are Legacy Recordings and Rhino Records; both have won multiple Grammy Awards.
+Prior to Rhino and Legacy, companies such as Time-Life Records and Reader's Digest also issued boxed sets.

-In rare cases, box sets contain all original material, such as the 11-disc set Blue Guitars by Chris Rea, In Search of The, a 13-disc set by Buckethead, or Klaus Schulze's 10-disc set Contemporary Works I. Some box sets become best sellers, such as Led Zeppelin's Led Zeppelin (1990), George Strait's Strait Out of the Box (1995), Nirvana's With the Lights Out (2004) and The Beatles' twin The Beatles Stereo Box Set and The Beatles in Mono discography box sets (2009).
+In rare cases, boxed sets contain all original material, such as the 11-disc set Blue Guitars by Chris Rea, In Search of The, a 13-disc set by Buckethead, or Klaus Schulze's 10-disc set Contemporary Works I. Some boxed sets become best sellers, such as Led Zeppelin's Led Zeppelin (1990), George Strait's Strait Out of the Box (1995), Nirvana's With the Lights Out (2004) and The Beatles' twin The Beatles (The Original Studio Recordings) and The Beatles in Mono discography boxed sets (2009).

-In classical music, box sets often contain all works of a certain composer or all works in a certain genre, like symphonies or chamber music, performed by a certain orchestra, ensemble or conductor.
+In classical music, boxed sets often contain all works of a certain composer or all works in a certain genre, like symphonies or chamber music, performed by a certain orchestra, ensemble or conductor.